KingBean4903/Cpp_Concurrency/README.md

 std::packaged_task<> and store them in a shared std::deque.

 ### How it works
-1.Main thread creates tasks and pushes them to the deque.
+1. Main thread creates tasks and pushes them to the deque.
 2. Worker thread(s) pull them from the deque and run the packaged_task.
 3. Futures are used to get results back once tasks